yangshun/tech-interview-handbook/non-technical/questions-to-ask.md

 - **What has been the worst technical blunder that has happened in the recent past?
 How did you guys deal with it?
 What changes were implemented afterwards to make sure it didn't happen again?**
 - **What is the most costly technical decision made early on that the company is living with now?**
 - **What is the most fulfilling/exciting/technically complex project that you've worked on here so far?**
+- **There's "C++" (or Python, Swift or any other tech) in job description.
+How will you estimate my proficiency in this tech in 3 month?
+What exactly will I have to do concerning it - write 500 lines of code, create some classes, framework, library?**
 - How do you know what to work on each day?
 - How would you describe your engineering culture?
 - How has your role changed since joining the company?